-This report covers the drinking water quality for City of Ithaca for the 2020 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2020.
+This report covers the drinking water quality for the City of Ithaca for the 2023 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2023.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from 4 groundwater wells, at a depth of, well #4-128', well #5-186', well #6-272', and well #7-141'.
+Your water comes from four (4) groundwater wells, each over 180 feet deep.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-The susceptibility of our source is very low.
+The susceptibility of our source water is rated "very low" on all four wells.

 There are no significant sources of contamination in our water supply.
-We are making efforts to protect our sources by routine sampling and a Wellhead Protection Program.
+The city strives to protect our sources by annually sampling our source water, routine monthly bacteria sampling within our distribution system, and participating in the states Wellhead Protection Program.

-If you would like to know more about this report, please contact: Robert Studt at Ithaca City Hall at 989-875-3200.
+If you would like to know more about this report, please contact: Jarred Waldron, Water-Sewer Superintendent, by phone at 989-875-3200 or email at water@ithacami.com.